cjsmithuk/hp538x/README.md

 Status: **PRODUCTION**

+* Gerbers are available in [gerbers/](gerbers/)
+* KiCad project avalable shortly.
-KiCad project will be uploaded here eventually but Gerbers only for now.
-JLCPCB can provide boards.
-Don't ask me for any.
+* JLCPCB can provide boards.
+* Please don't ask me for any boards or parts!

 ## BOM